NushaS/TicketSpy/user-guide.md

 ## Accessing TicketSpy

 TicketSpy is a web-hosted application and has no prerequisites or necessary installations.

-Users can visit TicketSpy at `url-to-be-added-once-deployed`.
+Users can visit TicketSpy at https://ticketspy.vercel.app/.

 ## Using TicketSpy